OmriXYZ/Python-Follow-the-line/README.md

-Follow-the-line
+Follow-the-line\
+A maze game using computer vision.\
-Image processing game developed with Python. using opencv lib\
+Developed with Python and using opencv libs.